 The work of California studio Insomniac Games, also the creators of the original Spyro titles, the Ratchet & Clank series earned critical praise aplenty and a spaceship load of cash during the PlayStation 2 era.
-A cartoony sci-fi action-platformer where gunplay frequently comes into the equation, starring a "Lombax" mechanic called Ratchet – he's an anthropomorphised alien cat, I suppose – and a teeny wee robot called Clank, the series ran on through the PS3 period, with releases like the coop-orientated All 4 One and A Crack in Time.
-Into the Nexus came out in 2013 – around the time of the PS4's commercial debut, but strictly for Sony's past-gen system.
-That was the last anyone heard of this unlikely duo and their colourful array of allies and enemies – until now, and a new Ratchet & Clank that, in the time-honoured tradition of reboots across all media, is simply titled Ratchet & Clank.
+A cartoony sci-fi action-platformer where gunplay frequently comes into the equation, starring a "Lombax" mechanic called Ratchet—he's an anthropomorphized alien cat, I suppose—and a teeny robot called Clank, the series ran on through the PS3 period, with releases like the coop-orientated All 4 One and A Crack in Time.
+Into the Nexus came out in 2013—around the time of the PS4's commercial debut, but strictly for Sony's past-gen system.
+That was the last anyone heard of this unlikely duo and its colorful array of allies and enemies—until now, and a new Ratchet & Clank that, in the time-honored tradition of reboots across all media, is simply titled Ratchet & Clank.

-The first Ratchet and Clank film is out at the end of April, mere days after this game, and follows a very similar plot: the Blarg, led by Chairman Drek, have fucked up their world, so now they're going after other ones with only Ratchet and company to stop them.
-With Paul Giamatti, Sylvester Stallone and John Goodman amongst the voice cast, the picture is no cheap tie-in – rather, these two products are designed to perfectly complement each other, which is why the game has to be as beautiful as possible.
+The first Ratchet and Clank film is out at the end of April, mere days after this game, and follows a very similar plot: The Blarg, led by Chairman Drek, have fucked up their world, so now they're going after other ones with only Ratchet and company to stop them.
+With Paul Giamatti, Sylvester Stallone, and John Goodman among the voice cast, the picture is no cheap tie-in—rather, these two products are designed to perfectly compliment each other, which is why the game has to be as beautiful as possible.
 And it certainly is.

 Article continues after the video below

-I've not seen all that Ratchet & Clank has to offer, by a long shot – just a handful of early planets.
-But each is uniquely styled, and adds to the cinematic (uh, but you know what I mean here) presentation of the game.
-There's the gloriously green world, the dark and rain-lashed one, and another that's overrun with sandsharks and criss-crossed by deadly swamps.
+I haven't seen all that Ratchet & Clank has to offer, by a long shot—just a handful of early planets.
+But each is uniquely styled and adds to the cinematic (uh, but you know what I mean here) presentation of the game.
+There's the gloriously green world, the dark- and rain-lashed one, and another that's overrun with sandsharks and crisscrossed by deadly swamps.
 The environment artists at Insomniac must have had a ball.
-There are some problems with plants and blocks, signs and the like getting in the way of the camera and obscuring frenzied combat situations – which isn't ideal when your enemy's a massive tank.
-But that's nothing major in the grand scheme, and might be remedied come the final, retail version.
+There are some problems with plants and blocks, signs and the like getting in the way of the camera and obscuring frenzied combat situations—which isn't ideal when your enemy's a massive tank.
+But that's nothing major in the grand scheme and might be remedied come the final, retail version.

 And what else I'm saying, based on what I've seen so far, is that Ratchet & Clank might well be the best current-gen reboot so far.
-We've not had many, admittedly – Need for Speed, Star Wars: Battlefront (if we're counting it), Thief and Killer Instinct come to mind.
-But all the same: unlike those revivals, this one feels like it matters, now.
+We haven't had many, admittedly—Need for Speed, Star Wars: Battlefront (if we're counting it), Thief, and Killer Instinct come to mind.
+But all the same: Unlike those revivals, this one feels like it matters now.
 The time is right for this brand of (just about) all-ages experience.
-The game's not changed, and yet it has, and how: at launch it might have drowned under expectations for something much grander, but having been given a little breathing room, Ratchet & Clank has blossomed.
+The game hasn't changed, and yet it has.
+At launch, it might have drowned under expectations for something much grander, but having been given a little breathing room, Ratchet & Clank has blossomed.
 I'm really excited to play more, which is something I never expected to be writing about a game of this genre, in 2016.

-Ratchet & Clank is released for the PlayStation 4 on April 12th in the US, and the 22nd in the UK.
+Ratchet & Clank will be released for the PlayStation 4 on April 12.
 Find more information at the game's official website.